mrxcake/lotus-testnet/README.md

 ## Step 6: Running the Libra VFN and Validators(outside the container and local network)

+If you are installing VFN or Validator on another machine, there is no need to install Docker at all.
+However, you can still install VFN on a machine with 3 containers installed.
-Execute the following commands inside each container to download and run the post-genesis node setup script:
+To do so, execute the following commands outside each container to download and run the post-genesis node setup script:

 1. Firewall setting for VFN: